OliverNichols/selenium-example/README.md

 from flask_testing import LiveServerTestCase
 ```

-This class should be inherited for our `TestBase`, and we must define the following methods:
+We must create a subclass of this, and define the following methods:

 1. `create_app`: run once, at the very start of testing - here, we overwrite the app's config
 2. `setUp`: run before every test case - here, we setup the driver and create our test database